Leonid Andreyev (1906), Translated by Dmitry Fadeyev (2017)

-And, in the same dirty clothes which he did not change throughout his journey, he began to work, and the marble rang out submissively under the booming strikes of his hammer.
-He worked greedily for a long time, without letting anyone in, when finally one morning he said that the creation was complete, and he told them to fetch friends, harsh critics and connoisseurs of art.
-And, awaiting them, he dressed in lavish, bright ceremonial garments, gleaming with yellow gold upon crimson purple linen.
+And, in those same dirty clothes, which he did not change throughout his journey, he began to work, and the marble rang out submissively under the booming strikes of his hammer.
+He worked greedily for a long time, without letting anyone in, when finally one morning he said that the creation was complete, and he told them to fetch their friends, harsh critics and connoisseurs of art.
+And, awaiting them, he dressed in lavish, bright ceremonial garments, gleaming with yellow gold, reddened by crimson linen.

-“Here is what I created,” he said, lost in though.
+“Here is what I created,” he said thoughtfully.

 His friends took a look, and a shadow of deep sorrow covered their faces.
 It was something monstrous, it did not possess a single form familiar to the eye, though it did retain a hint of some new, unknown design.
 On a thin, crooked twig, or on some such ugly likeness, there lay, in a strange and askew manner, a blindly formed, grotesque, mangled mass of something turned inside in, something turned inside out, some hideous scraps, helplessly trying to get away from themselves.
 And by chance, under one of the hideous, screaming projections, they saw a wonderfully carved butterfly, with little translucent wings, almost trembling from a helpless desire to fly.